 Success for Youth provides skill development for lower functioning, delinquent youth.
-Programming offers an opportunity to learn social skills, computer skills, and job skills to assist juveniles in obtaining employment and eventual independence.
-Success for Youth focuses on males and females in Lorain and Elyria, ages 15-17, who are experiencing difficulties due to their low level of intellectual functioning.
+Programming offers an opportunity to learn social skills, computer skills, and job skills to assist juveniles in obtaining employment and eventual

 Catholic Charities collaborates with the Court to provide case management, social skills development, assistance with career development, preparation of resumes, computer skills and realistic job skills training that is designed to meet educational and employment needs, as well as personal development.